 San Francisco is a pretty cool city – there is so much going on in terms of art, history, culture and architecture.
 Tourists and locals alike enjoy the amazing food culture and cuisine, diverse ethnic flavors, fun neighborhoods to hang out in and surprisingly lots of parks, open spaces and stunning nature views to photograph.
 It is easy to see that there is something for everyone in the city, catering to every desire and interest in a cosmopolitan environment with enough quirky areas to make things interesting for everyone that visits the city.
 I grew up in the Bay Area and San Francisco for many decades and come back to visit my favorite neighborhoods, foodie hangouts and get my culture fix when I’m in town.
 So do you want to know what I like to see and do when I am visiting?

-Here are my favorite places to visit every time I come back to San Francisco:
+Here are my favorite cool places to visit in San Francisco

 The small alleyway called Clarion Alley between 17th and 18th street off Valencia street is filled with graffiti and street art that changes on a regular basis.
 Beautiful imagery and some not so beautiful, yet more graphic portray various topics and street life in this sunny and electic neighborhood called the Mission.
 The graffiti and street art changes regularly so it’s fun to visit on a regular basis to see what is new in the alleyway.

 Here is a recent post with more images that I included about Clarion Alley.

 Cool places and backstreets of San Francisco – Filbert Steps